cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 He takes a deep breath and then hits Hilde in the face with his hand.

 Captain: "You bitch!
 We can do it differently!
 Slut!"
-He's walking around the room excited.
+He's walking around the room, excited.
 "Slut!
-Bertold!!"
+Berthold!!"

 Bertold: "Yes!"